-Deep backcountry access that riding a sled provides comes with the chance of getting lost.
+Deep backcountry access riding a sled always comes with the chance of getting lost.
 Having the proper sled navigation tools is essential.
 Mike Duffy reports.

 One of the best parts about riding sleds is the amount of ground that you can cover in such a relatively short amount of time.
 But with the access that riding a sled provides, it also comes with a higher chance of getting lost.
 Ive come to learn that when traveling deep into the backcountry, having proper navigation tools is essential.
 With the right tools, you can save time, prevent getting lost and have an easier time getting to the zones that you want to explore.
 Electronic sled navigation tools like GPS and smartphone apps are extremely useful.
 Below, I will outline the sled navigation tools and the tricks that my riding partners and I use to safely navigate in the backcountry.

 Four tips that lead to successful sled navigation